MEMORIAL SCHOOL CONCERT BAND

 ALL BAND MEMBERS NEED TO RETURN A SIGNED BAND CONTRACT IN ORDER TO PARTICIPATE IN THE BAND!
 Please include your email address in order to receive all band notices!

 BAND CONCERT ATTIRE

-All Band members are required to wear their band concert attire for all the band performances, with the exception of the tree lighting and the Memorial Day parade.
+All Band members are required to wear their band concert attire for all the band performances.

 Ladies - Solid white shirt, solid black pants or skirt

 Gentlemen - Solid white shirt with black tie, solid black pants

 Thank you for your cooperation in this matter.

 This year in instrumental music , all of the third grade students will be learning how to read music notation on the staff.
 Each of the students will have the opportunity to practice reading and performing music on their new recorders.

 Music for 3rd grade students will be virtual until further notice.